Sunday, 4 May 2014

 - Planet X Bikes (UK)

-- Wiggle.com (UK; note that Wiggle says that standard delivery time to the USA is 8-10 business days, but they won't refund, re-ship, or try to trace a missing standard shipment until at least 20 business days, i.e. almost a month)
+- Wiggle.com (UK; note that Wiggle says that standard delivery time to the USA is 8-10 business days, but they won't refund, re-ship, or try to trace a missing standard shipment until at least 4 weeks, and I've had a delivery take 6 weeks)

 I was in Geneva for a week this March, and it was just as overpriced as when I was there at the same season last year.
 In addition to the bicycle-specific links below, see my previous notes on prices and advice for visitors to Geneva and "La Suisse Romande" (Francophone Switzerland).

 - Pro Velo ("The Swiss Bicycle Advocacy Association")